-3.1 Identification of Datasets
+3.1 Identification of Resources (Datasets/Apps) and their organization under Catalogs

 As per policy each department has to prepare it's Negative List.
 The datasets which are confidential in nature and are in the interest of the country's security in not opening to the public would fall into the negative list.
 This list would need to be compiled and sent to the Department of Science and Technology within six months.